ricosolana/Valhalla/README.md

 I'm sorry this isn't an expedited installation.
 Numerous errors and infamiliarity with CMake led to this.
 The process will improve over time.

 ## Usage
+when dedicated:
+udp 2456: server game port
+udp 2457: server data port

+p2p requires no forwarding on your part

 Command line arguments (all optional):
  - `-root [path]`: Sets the working directory
  - `-colors [0/false 1/true]`: Enable or disable colors (doesnt seem properly formatted in release mode)